Louise-X10/WebApp-Hackathon/README.md

   - Add money after collect tokens
   - Break ties with more than 2 players
   - Collect tokens after every player confirmed eval message
+  - Standardize rules for no bets (i.e. checks)
   - Start game after one player presses start, instead of waiting for definitive amount of players
 - Online multi-user version with Socket.io
   - Client's ability: